nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 4. Double-click the file to start the app.
 The window that appears will be similar to the below should appear in a few seconds.
 Note how the app contains some sample information.<br>
    ![Ui](images/Ui.png)
-   *Figure 1: A preview of Taskmania in action*
+   *Figure 1: A view of Taskmania at startup*

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>